WeTransfer/Mocker/README.md

 Mocker.mode = .optin
 ```

-If you want to set the original mode back, you have juste to set it to `.optout`.
+If you want to set the original mode back, you have just to set it to `.optout`.

 ```swift
 Mocker.mode = .optout